 There is also a risk of contamination associated with the use of serum.
 These risks can be minimised by obtaining serum from a reputable source since suppliers of large quantities of serum perform a battery of quality control tests and supply a certificate of analysis with the serum.
 In particular, serum is screened for the presence of bovine viral diarrhoea virus (BVDV) and mycoplasma.
-Heat inactivation of serum (incubation at 56°C for 30 minutes) can help to reduce the risk of contamination since some viruses are inactivated by this process.
-However, the routine use of heat inactivated serum is not an absolute requirement for cell culture.
+Heat inactivation of serum (incubation at 56°C for 30 minutes) can help to reduce the risk of contamination, since some viruses are inactivated by this process, however this process also denatures some proteins and destroys nutrients in the serum with modern production methods for serum, the routine use of heat inactivated serum is not an absolute requirement for cell culture.
 The use of serum also has a cost implication not only in terms of medium formulation but also in downstream processing.
 A 10% FBS supplement contributes 4.8mg of protein per millilitre of culture fluid which complicates downstream processing procedures such as protein purification.